BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 The PDMPublisher tab contains the output and processing settings for the selected [profile](pdmpublishersolidworks_profiles.md).

+> [!NOTE]
+> This is the SOLIDWORKS add-in Options page.
+The TOC below it mirrors the PDM task categories, but task-only options are intentionally omitted.
+See [PDM Task vs SOLIDWORKS Add-in](pdmpublisher-product-differences.md).

 ![PDMPublisher for SOLIDWORKS Options page](/images/pdmpublisher/solidworks/overview-20260808.png)

 ## Output